Unbiased Kinetic Langevin Monte Carlo with Inexact Gradients

 \subsection{Splitting methods}

-Improved discretization methods with a high order of accuracy in both the weak and strong senses can be constructed by {\em splitting} \cite{SkIz2002,Me2007design,leimkuhler2013rational}, in which the SDE is broken into parts that can be either be solved analytically or which are in some way easier to handle numerically.

-An accurate splitting method was introduced in \cite{BUBthesis} and was also studied in \cite{sanz2021wasserstein}.
+{Discretization methods for \eqref{eq:kinetic_langevin}} with a high order of accuracy in both the weak and strong senses can be constructed by {\em splitting} \cite{SkIz2002,Me2007design,leimkuhler2013rational}, in which the SDE is broken into parts that can be either be solved analytically or which are easier to handle numerically.
+An accurate splitting method was introduced in \cite{AlamoSanz,BUBthesis} and was also studied in \cite{sanz2021wasserstein}.
 This splitting method only requires one gradient evaluation per iteration but has strong order two.
 The method is based on splitting the SDE \eqref{eq:kinetic_langevin} as follows

 which can be integrated exactly over a step of size $h$.
 Given $\gamma > 0$, let $\eta = \exp{\left(-\gamma h/2\right)}$, and for ease of notation, we define the following operators

 and

 where